It’s hard to believe, or even contemplate, but, today, I turn… 50!

 - Never trade unlimited potential for limited potential.
 (See also, the above rules on marriage and freedom)

 - People, places and things are, often times, exactly as they first seem.
 Pay attention to your initial gut feeling.

 - Don’t overthink things.
 Worry hasn’t gotten you anything in 50 years, it won’t going forward, either.
 Drop it.
 Trust that shit always works itself out.
 It just takes time.

 - Karma is real and will deliver the fait accompli to those who have fucked with you in the most perfectly decisive and destructive way imaginable, and you will usually get to see or hear about the results.

 - Never apologize.
 Be true to yourself and your beliefs and you’ll never have to.

 - Keep it simple, fun and positive, always.
 Again, I know you already do, but, do it even more.

 - Lastly; You have to do what you need to do when you are younger to survive, but don’t get caught up in acquiring things and placating yourself with stuff and distractions to numb the fact that you aren’t doing what you really wanted to do.
 Just know that as soon as you do decide to follow your dreams, and only do what you want to do, you will be very happy and you can begin to focus on building the immortal version of yourself… the one that will live on after the physical you is no longer here.

-These are things I would tell any young man, today… especially the part about staying single and not getting married.
-Unless, of course, you want to go thru the same hell so many men go through in marriage and divorce.
+These are things I would share with any young man, today… especially the part about staying single and not getting married.
+In today’s world, it’s not a good risk for men.

-Make something of yourself and be the best person you can be, instead.
-You will get much more pleasure and enjoyment out of life following your own pursuits than you ever will wasting your time, energy and your health on dead-end relationships.
+Make something of yourself, instead, and be the best person you can be.
+You will get much more pleasure and enjoyment out of life by improving yourself and following your own pursuits than you ever will wasting your time, energy and your health on dead-end relationships.